Home / Blog /

 Mental health benefits.

-Whether you provide mental health support through the EAP, tele-mental health, text/chat apps, or even onsite mental health counselors, make sure employees know exactly what’s available.
+Whether you provide mental health support through the EAP, text/chat apps, or even onsite mental health counselors, make sure employees know exactly what’s available.
 For example, many employees have no idea that most EAPs offer a generous number of free, confidential visits with a counselor.
 Employees also need to know that they don’t need to be experiencing a full-blown crisis to use these services—they’re available for the daily stressors of life, too.

 Paid time off and leaves.